History of wood carving: Renaissance period (16th–17th centuries)

-With the beginning of the 16th century, the great Renaissance began to elbow its way in to the exclusion of Gothic design.
-But the process was not sudden, and much transition work has great merit.
+With the beginning of the 16th century, the Renaissance began to elbow its way in to the exclusion of Gothic design.
+But the process was not sudden, and much transition work was done.
 The rood screen at Hurst, Berkshire, the stall work of Cartmel Priory, Westmorland, and the bench ends of many of the churches in Somerset, give good illustrations.
 But the new style was unequal to the old in devotional feeling, except in classic buildings like St Paul's Cathedral, where the stalls of Grinling Gibbons better suit their own surroundings.
 The rest of this article will therefore be devoted in the main to domestic work, and the exact location of examples can only be given when not the property of private owners or where the public have access.

 During the 16th century the best work is undoubtedly to be found on the Continent.
 France, Germany and the Netherlands producing numberless examples not only of house decoration but of furniture as well.
 The wealth of the newly discovered American continent was only one factor which assisted in the civilizing influence of this time, and hand in hand with the spread of commerce came the desire for refinement.
 The custom of building houses chiefly in wood wherever timber was plentiful continued.
 Pilasters took the place of pinnacles, and vases or dolphins assisted the acanthus leaf to oust the older forms of design.
 House fronts of wood gave ample scope to the carver.
 That of Sir Paul Pinder (1600), formerly in Bishopsgate, but now preserved in the Victoria and Albert Museum, is a good example of decorative treatment without overloading.
 The brackets carved in the shape of monsters which support the projecting upper storey are typical of hundreds of dwellings, as for instance St Peters Hospital, Bristol.
 The panels, too, of Sir Paul Pinders house are good examples of that Jacobean form of medallion surrounded by scroll work which is at once as decorative as it is simple.